Hussam1/customer_segmentation_with_KMeans/README.md

 # customer_segmentation_with_KMeans
-The tutorial is meant as full entry to show the world of customer clustering and segmentation.
+This tutorial is meant as entry to show possibilities that comes with customer behavior clustering and segmentation.
 We'll go through manual clustering and then progress to use machine learning (unsupervised) to perform simple clustering

+Datacamp has customer segmentation course which goes through these ideas in more depth - highly recommended